Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Subd.
 3. Eligibility.
-Family peer support services may be provided to recipients of inpatient hospitalization, partial hospitalization, residential treatment, intensive treatment in foster care, day treatment, children's therapeutic services and supports, or crisis services.
+Family peer support services may be provided to recipients of inpatient hospitalization, partial hospitalization, residential treatment, children’s intensive behavioral health services, day treatment, children's therapeutic services and supports, or crisis services.

 Subd.
 4.Peer support specialist program providers.
 The commissioner shall develop a process to certify family peer support specialist programs, in accordance with the federal guidelines, in order for the program to bill for reimbursable services.
 Family peer support programs must operate within an existing mental health community provider or center.